gitnex-org/gitnex/README.md

 Please make sure that you are on the latest stable release or later for a better app experience.

-Check the version [compatibility page](https://codeberg.org/gitnex/GitNex/wiki/Compatibility), which lists all the supported versions along with their compatibility ratios.

 ## Build from source

 Option 1 - Download the source code, open it in Android Studio, and build it there.